What is Influenza?

 - Call your doctor’s office or find a health provider to get the vaccine as soon as possible, preferably by the end of October.

 The types of influenza viruses that the vaccine protects against can change each year based on international surveillance and scientists’ estimations about which types and strains of viruses will circulate in a given year.
 The flu vaccine is updated yearly to better match the circulating viruses (this year specifically the Influenza A(H1N1) component).

 For more information about the current influenza season, including changes in vaccine recommendation and what is new this flu season, please visit the following page.

-Everyday actions to stop the spread of influenza:
+There are everyday actions you can take to stop the spread of influenza!

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it.

 - Wash your hands often with soap and water.
 If soap and water are not available, use an alcohol-based hand rub.

 - Avoid touching your eyes, nose and mouth.
 Germs spread this way.